xdaDaveShaw/FSharp-Suave-Expecto/README.md

 ## Developing

-Open VS Code in the root directory and press `Ctrl+F5` to run the FAKE build to build without the tests.
+Open VS Code in the root directory and press `Ctrl+F5` to run the FAKE build to build just the code without the tests.

-You can run the tests in VS Code by Pressing `Ctrl+F6` to run the Expect tests.
+You can run the tests in VS Code by Pressing `Ctrl+F6` to run the Expecto tests.

-To make VS Code run the tests and build, change `"Build"` on this line in `build.fxs` to `"Test"`.
+To make VS Code run the tests and build, change `"Build"` on this line in `build.fxs` to `"Test"`:

 ```f#
 // start build